1996 California Proposition 218: General tax vote requirement

-Special Tax Vote Requirement
+Special tax vote requirement

-A local government may not impose, extend, or increase any special tax unless that tax is first submitted to the electorate and approved by a two-thirds vote.
-Proposition 218 contains an additional requirement that any tax subject to voter approval assessed upon a parcel of real property or upon a person as an incident of real property ownership must be a special tax subject to two-thirds voter approval.
-As a practical matter, this means all parcel taxes (taxes on real property not based on the assessed value of the property) must be levied as special taxes subject to two-thirds voter approval.
+A local government may not impose, extend, or increase any special tax unless that tax is submitted to the electorate and approved by a two-thirds vote.
+Proposition 218 contains an additional requirement that any tax assessed upon a parcel of real property or upon any person as an incident of real property ownership must be a special tax subject to two-thirds voter approval.
+This means all parcel taxes (taxes on real property not based on assessed value) must be levied as special taxes subject to two-thirds voter approval.

-Application of Proposition 218 Tax Restrictions to Local Initiatives
+Application of Proposition 218 to local tax initiatives (2017 Upland decision)

 In California Cannabis Coalition v.
 City of Upland, 3 Cal.
-5th 924 (August 2017), the California Supreme Court in a controversial 5–2 split decision held that the election consolidation requirement applicable to general taxes under Proposition 218 does not apply to a local tax initiative placed on the ballot by the electorate exercising the local initiative power.
-The majority opinion was written by former Justice Mariano-Florentino Cuéllar, and the dissenting opinion was written by Justice Leondra Kruger.
+5th 924 (August 2017) (Upland decision) the California Supreme Court in a controversial 5–2 split decision held that the election consolidation requirement for general taxes under Proposition 218 does not apply to a local tax initiative placed on the ballot by the electorate exercising the local initiative power.

-The California Cannabis Coalition decision has raised legal questions concerning whether the voter approval requirements for local taxes under Proposition 218 also apply to a local tax initiative placed on the ballot by the electorate exercising the local initiative power.
-However, the California Cannabis Coalition case did not involve the voter approval requirements under Proposition 218, but rather involved a narrow election timing issue (the election consolidation requirement) applicable only to general taxes which under Proposition 218 may only be levied by cities or counties in California.
+The Upland decision raised legal questions whether the voter approval requirements for taxes under Proposition 218 applied to local tax initiatives placed on the ballot by the electorate exercising the local initiative power.
+However, the case did not involve application of constitutional voter approval requirements to local tax initiatives, but rather involved a narrow election timing issue (the election consolidation requirement) applicable only to general taxes which under Proposition 218 may only be levied by cities or counties.

-A Proposition 218 specialist law firm representing local governments in California concluded that the California Cannabis Coalition case was a narrow decision that "leaves the two-thirds-voter-approval requirement for local taxes in place and makes only a very modest change to earlier understandings of Proposition 218 and the law of initiatives."
-In support of this conclusion, the analysis stated: "The Court goes on, however, to make clear the two-thirds-voter-approval requirement for special taxes – taxes which may be spent only for a stated purpose – does apply to initiatives: 'In article XIII C, section 2, subdivision (d), for example, the enactors adopted a requirement providing that, before a local government can impose, extend, or increase any special tax, voters must approve the tax by a two-thirds vote.
-That constitutes a higher vote requirement than would otherwise apply. ...
-That the voters explicitly imposed a procedural two-thirds vote requirement on themselves in article XIII C, section 2, subdivision (d) is evidence that they did not implicitly impose a procedural timing requirement in subdivision (b).'"